syncfusion-content/winui-docs/winui/Cartesian-Charts/Stacked.md

 ---
 layout: post
-title: Stacked charts in WinUI Cartesian Chart control | Syncfusion
+title: Stacked charts in WinUI Chart control | Syncfusion
 description: Learn here all about stacked chart types column, line, and area in Syncfusion WinUI Chart(SfChart) control.
 platform: WinUI
 control: SfChart
 documentation: ug
 ---

-# Stacked Charts in WinUI Cartesian Chart (SfCartesianChart)
+# Stacked Charts in WinUI Chart (SfCartesianChart)

 ## Stacked column Chart

 The [`StackedColumnSeries`]() resembles multiple of column series and each series is vertically stacked one above the other.
 When there is only one series, then it is `ColumnSeries`.

-The following code example demonstrates how to define the `StackedColumnSeries`.

 {% tabs %}